Blendify/blender-manual/trunk/blender_docs/manual/modeling/surfaces/introduction.rst

 Surface Resolution
 ------------------

-Just like :ref:`NURBS curves <modeling-curve-nurbs>`, *Resolution* controls the detail of the surface.
+Just like :doc:`NURBS curves </modeling/curves/nurbs>`, *Resolution* controls the detail of the surface.
 The higher the *Resolution* the more detailed and smoother the surface is.
 The lower the *Resolution* the rougher the surface.
 However, here you have two resolution settings, one for each interpolation axis (U and V).
 Note that unlike with curves, you have only one resolution